andreeahigiu/Memo-App/README.md

 # Python-Project
-Repository for the Python laboratory project in the 3rd year at FII Chosen Project: B 31
+Repository for the Python laboratory project in the 3rd year at FII.

+Chosen Project: B 31